buerokratt/Installation-Guides/monitoring_design.md

 * Prometheus (metrics);
 * Grafana (visualization);
 * Promtail (discover; ship);
-* MinIO (storage);
+* MinIO (storage); or smilar

 #### Containers
 Monitoring will be deployed by using docker-compose

+* Disclaimer - currently the example is a working test enviorment.
+To run it live, changes are needed

 docker-compose.yml
 ``` version: "3"